From the series: Understanding Kalman Filters

 To summarize, your sensors measuring the relative position of your car give you fast updates, but they are prone to drift.
 The GPS receiver provides your absolute location, but it gets updated less frequently and it may be noisy.
 In this scenario, a Kalman filter can be used to fuse these three measurements to find the optimal estimate of the exact position of the car.

-Let’s summarize what we’ve seen in this video.
-Kalman filters are used to optimally estimate the variables of interest when they can’t be measured directly, but an indirect measurement is available.
-They’re also used to find the best estimate of states by combining measurements from various sensors in the presence of noise.
+Let's summarize what we've seen in this video.
+Kalman filters are used to optimally estimate the variables of interests when they can't be measured directly, but an indirect measurement is available.
+They are also used to find the best estimate of states by combining measurements from various sensors in the presence of noise.

-In the next videos, we’ll cover what Kalman filters are and how they work.
-We’ll start by discussing state observers since this will help us understand Kalman filtering, which is a method to design optimal state observers.
+In the next week’s videos, we'll cover what Kalman filters are and how they work.
 Kalman filtering is a method to design optimal state observers.
-Therefore, in the next video, we’ll learn state observers and then we’ll continue our discussion with optimal state estimators.
+Therefore, in the next video we'll learn state observers, and then we'll continue our discussion with optimal state estimators.

 Choose a web site to get translated content where available and see local events and offers.
 Based on your location, we recommend that you select: .Select web site